You must have heard of email automation if you work in sales or marketing.

 So, you need to make sure that all your automated emails follow CAN-SPAM and CASL laws.

 The process of getting started with email automation is quite similar for whichever industry your company belongs to.
 So, let’s hop in and find out how you can start with your automated email marketing campaign.

 1. Find out who you want to attract

-Analyze the customers who have bought from you in the past or subscribed to the mailing list, segregate them based on their interests and behaviors, and then tailor your approach towards them.
+You need to first identify which target audience you want to connect with.
+You can analyze the customers who have bought from you in the past or subscribed to the mailing list, segregate them based on their interests and behaviors, and then tailor your approach towards them.

 2. Do research about the issues of your existing customers